AlexEidt/Game-of-Life-Simulator/README.md

 # Running the Program

-Create a new Kotlin Project in an IDE ([IntelliJ](https://www.jetbrains.com/idea/download/#section=windows) is recommended) and in the `src` folder.
+Create a new Kotlin Project in an IDE ([IntelliJ](https://www.jetbrains.com/idea/download/#section=windows) is recommended) and copy in the `src` folder.
 Note that there is an `Icons` folder in the `src` folder where the program stores all the icons.
 It's important that the structure of the `src` directory remains as is or else Icons will not appear in the app.

 # Acknowledgements